[Dshield] RE:Question about Klez

 Embedded content (generic), as used by Klez - Outlook will show no

-indication of the existence of the content, but Outlook Express will
+indication of the existence of the content, but Outlook Express will show an

 attachment icon for it: